Brookfield Place (New York City): Ownership

-Brookfield Place is owned by Toronto-based Brookfield Asset Management, except for the space occupied by American Express, which is owned by the American Express Company.
+Brookfield Place is owned by New York-based Brookfield Asset Management, except for the space occupied by American Express, which is owned by the American Express Company.
 250 Vesey Street serves as the United States headquarters for Brookfield Asset Management.
 Brookfield Place has its own zip code, 10281.
 The buildings' original developer was Olympia and York, also based in Toronto.

 Notable tenants

 Brookfield Place has been home to offices of various companies including Merrill Lynch, Lehman Brothers, Oppenheimer & Co., RBC Capital Markets, Nomura Group, American Express, Institute of Culinary Education, Bank of New York Mellon, Jane Street Capital, Time Inc. 95.5 K-LOVE, 96.7 Air1, and Brookfield Asset Management.
 In 2014, the complex was given its current name following the completion of extensive renovations.
 Brookfield Place is also the home of College Board, the nonprofit managing both Advanced Placement and the SAT.